Historical Background

 What Makes it Special?

 Ashwagandha is special because it is one of the most powerful herbal adaptogens.
-Adaptogens help the body manage stress and maintain homeostasis.
+Adaptogens help the body manage stress and maintain homeostasis as explained in our WOWMD Greens Blend review.

 Studies have shown Ashwagandha to reduce cortisol levels and boost energy, memory, and immunity.
 It also has antioxidant properties and can positively impact mood, sleep quality, and sexual function.